-The simulation was configured to generate traffic patterns that are representative of real-world networks.
-Table \ref{tab:map_vehicle_to_device} illustrates the specific number of UE employed in the four discrete slices and the UE type was sourced from the open dataset \cite{opendatamtl}.
-Utilizing the above data, we have compiled a summary of the quantity of mobile UE presented during each hour and have subsequently allocated their respective start positions randomly within our 5G network.
-Fig \ref{fig:simu_throughput} depicts the testing environment which is capable of accommodating diverse scenarios, including low and high peak traffic for both downlink and uplink directions (slice 3 - mMTC), stable traffic (slice 4 - VoIP), downlink direction (slice 1 - eMBB) exclusively, and uplink direction (slice 2 - uRLLC) exclusively.
+Our simulation was configured to generate traffic patterns that closely resemble those found in real-world networks.
+Table \ref{tab:map_vehicle_to_device} illustrates the specific number of UEs used in the four distinct network slices, with the UE types sourced from the open dataset \cite{opendatamtl}.
+Using the data mentioned above, we compiled a summary of the number of mobile UEs present during each hour and randomly allocated their respective start positions within the 5G network.
+Fig. \ref{fig:simu_throughput} depicts the testing environment, which is capable of accommodating diverse scenarios, including low and high peak traffic for both downlink and uplink directions (network slice 3 - mMTC), stable traffic (network slice 4 - VoIP), downlink direction (network slice 1 - eMBB) exclusively, and uplink direction (network slice 2 - uRLLC) exclusively.